mmesh/docs/docs/platform/index.md

 This documentation is a reference for all features of mmesh.

-Browse the [Quick Start](/platform/getting-started/quickstart/) section to get started.
+Browse the [Quick Start](/platform/getting-started/quickstart/) guide to get started.